robpvn/geotools-sosi-plugin/README.md

   - We can implement some kind of cache of discovered schema for future reuse.
   - SOSI files kan refer to an object catalogue in the header, so if we have those we can supply them, either in some kind of repository (may be license issues there) or as a user parameter.
+ - Oh yeah, everything is read as a String.
  - I don't actually know the SOSI standard and have based this on what I see in JSOSI and asking people who know SOSI basic questions.